 1. Automate repetitive work with AI

 Automation is the easiest productivity win.
 AI goes beyond simple automation to handle complex, variable tasks.
-AI can now categorize support tickets, draft contextual email responses, and summarize meetings.
+It can now categorize support tickets, draft contextual email responses, and summarize meetings.

 2. Batch similar activities together